Skip to content

 Are there downsides to monogamous relationships?

-Potential downsides can include a sense of monotony, mismatched sexual needs, dependency, and pressure to meet all of a partner’s emotional needs.
-These issues can usually be managed with clear communication and, when appropriate, professional help.
+Potential challenges include loss of excitement, libido mismatch, dependency, and pressure to meet all of a partner's needs.
+Most issues can be addressed with communication and, if needed, professional help.

 What are signs of a healthy monogamous relationship?